sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

 ---
 title: Use the SAP Cloud SDK in the SAP Cloud Application Programming Model
-description: Integrate the SAP Cloud SDK into the SAP Cloud Application Programming Model.
+description: Create a SAP Cloud Application Programming Model project to call OData services using the SAP Cloud SDK on Cloud Foundry.
 time: 40
 tags: [ tutorial>intermediate, products>sap-s-4hana-cloud-sdk]
 primary_tag: software-product-function>sap-cloud-application-programming-model